 DeMario Jackson’s Ex Defends Him Amid ‘BIP’ Scandal: He’s Never Been ‘Aggressive’

-Lexi Thexton thinks ex-boyfriend DeMario Jackson is a ‘sh***y guy,’ but she wants the world to know she thinks he would never take advantage of someone drunk!
+Lexi Thexton thinks ex-boyfriend DeMario Jackson is a ‘sh***y guy,’ but she wants the world to know she thinks he would never take advantage of someone who is drunk!

 You may remember Lexi Thexton has the woman who exposed DeMario Jackson, 31, as a massive cheater on The Bachelorette.
 She stormed onto the show and told Bachelorette Rachel Lindsay that she shouldn’t trust DeMario, because he already has a girlfriend — her!
 Obviously, Rachel kicked him off the show, hence why he was on Bachelor in Paradise.
 Needless to say, Lexi hates DeMario, but she’s surprisingly still coming to his defense as he faces serious allegations from his first night on BIP.
 She’s speaking out to let everyone know that she truly believes DeMario would never, ever have sex with anyone too drunk to consent, as some have accused.